mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 ## Behavioral Questions

-Google and Facebook has 1 behavioral round, Airbnb has 2 behavioral rounds, for this part Cracking the Coding interview helped a lot.
+Google and Facebook have 1 behavioral round, Airbnb has 2 behavioral rounds, for this part Cracking the Coding interview helped a lot.

 - the level inside the company is based on your answers of this round, talk about your leadership skills!
 - learn to introduce yourself, you might do this in some coding rounds too, definitely a must for the team matching phase at Google or Airbnb, the template